APSA Pre-Conference in Political Communication

 30 Aug 2023, UCLA

+As the 2023 APSA Annual Meeting Theme Statement notes, “Mis- and disinformation are not new, but these phenomena are becoming increasingly prevalent and problematic across the world.”
 Political communication scholars are at the forefront of work on mis- and dis-information.
 Indeed, the subfield has since its inception been concerned with these themes, alongside biases and/or failures in media coverage more generally.
 A combination of technological development and political change has thrust the problems of mis- and dis-information to the forefront of current debates about media and politics, however – not just within the academy, but in public debate as well.
-The APSA Pre-Conference in Political Communication accordingly welcomes submissions on a range of topics related to the creation, identification, dissemination, causes, and consequences of mis-information and dis-information (broadly defined)
+The APSA Pre-Conference in Political Communication accordingly included a series of panels – running throughout the day – focused on the creation, identification, dissemination, causes, and consequences of mis-information and dis-information.

 The Organizing Committee